Loading...

 |---|---|---|

-| Transactional Net Margin Method (TNMM) | Net profit relative to an appropriate base | Most transaction types in practice |
+| Transactional Net Margin Method (TNMM) | Net profit relative to an appropriate base | One-sided cases with a reliable tested party, segmentation, PLI, and comparable evidence |

 | Transactional Profit Split Method (PSM) | Combined profit divided between parties | Unique intangibles, highly integrated operations |